Fan-Lu/Linux-C-Programming/mmap/README.md

 # Excution Procedure
 1. To excute the code, please makesure that mmap makefile exist.
 If not, please use the command: gcc -o mmap -pthread mmap.c
-2. Second, you need to delete the reducer_output.txt to have the correct results;
+2. Second, you need to delete mapper_output and reducer_output.txt to have the correct results;
 3. If all are done, then excute the following command:
     ./mmap 4 7 <input.txt
     Arguments in this command: